Online retailers adore product listing ads for their high conversion rates and reasonable CPCs.

 - Google Ads traffic cost

 The PLA chart will show you how many keywords a domain has earned and how many ads it ran over the time (1).
-You can display results for one month, six months, one year, two years or three years (2).
+You can display results for one month, six months, one year, two years or All time (2).

 If you’d like to see historical PLA data, click on the date dropdown (3).